Trinity International University: History

 By 1949, the Minneapolis-based school moved to Chicago and the unified schools became known as Trinity Seminary and Bible College.
 In 1961, the school moved to a new campus in Bannockburn, Illinois, and a year later was renamed Trinity Evangelical Divinity School (TEDS) and Trinity College.
 The school grew from an enrollment of 51 in 1961 to 1,400 in 1990.
 In 1995, TEDS became part of Trinity International University, along with Trinity College in Deerfield, Illinois, and Trinity College in Miami, (formerly Miami Christian College which was obtained through a merger of the two institutions).
 In 1997, Trinity Law School, located in Santa Ana, California, was incorporated into Trinity International University, and the Trinity Graduate School was founded.

 In 2014, David S. Dockery was elected unanimously as the 15th president of Trinity.
 He was inaugurated in October of that year.
 Nicholas Perrin was elected as the 16th president in June 2019.
 Kevin Kompelien succeeded Perrin as president on April 1, 2024.
 On July 1, 2025, David W. Pao was named interim president to serve for a year of transition.

 Trinity Graduate School closed in 2024, along with the academic programs at TIU-Florida.
 Trinity College Online closed in May 2025.
-The undergraduate program for prisoners in Fox Lake, Wisconsin, remains open.
-Trinity Evangelical Divinity School and Trinity Law School are operational.
+Trinity Evangelical Divinity School merged with Trinity Western University in 2026.
+The undergraduate program for prisoners in Fox Lake, Wisconsin, and Trinity Law School both remain open.